atviriduomenys/manifest/README.rst

 Generic type allows to specify a reference to an object without specifying one object time.
 You can refer to any obect type.

-In vocabulary you define it like this:
+In models you define it like this:

 .. code-block:: yaml

    id: politika/seimas/pareigos
-   type: vocabulary
+   type: model
    properties:
       grupė:
          type: generic